 If you’re like us and in the northern hemisphere, winter is in full swing, make the days shorter, the nights longer, and the outdoors, well, colder.
-And if you have little ones (as many of our customers do!), then you know that with less daylight and more cold weather comes the tricky balance of finding fun indoors with your kids.
+And if you have little ones (as many of our customers do!), then you know that with less daylight and more cold weather comes the tricky balance of finding fun indoor winter activities for families.
 Whether you’re trying to avoid the local flu outbreak, or one of your clan has already come down with something, or temperatures are just too cold to go anywhere, getting stuck indoors can take a toll on the whole family.
 Pretty soon, you might be feeling the cabin fever.

 And we get it!
 Even though we’re all for those lounge around the house days with nowhere to go and nothing to do, with notifications turned off and some good tunes turned way up, that’s not exactly the vibe with small children at home.
 But never fear.
 We are back today on the journal with some fun ways to keep your kids happy and you vibrating high, even when you’re stuck inside all day long.
 Here are eight fun indoor winter activities for kids that will help you survive without losing your mind: